 For some people, these symptoms may be signs of chronic sinusitis, a condition that can be caused by infection, inflammation, growths or the shape of your nasal passages.
-Read on to find out more information about sinusitis, why it happens and when you might need surgery.
+Read on to find out more information about sinusitis, why it happens and your treatment options.

 What is chronic sinusitis?

-Chronic sinusitis is a condition where you have swelling, inflammation or a blockage in the nasal passages that lasts for 12 weeks or longer.
+Chronic sinusitis, also called chronic rhinosinusitis, is a condition where you have swelling, inflammation or a blockage in the nasal passages that lasts for 12 weeks or longer.
 If you have chronic sinusitis, your symptoms may sometimes feel better, but they never go away completely.